adokter/vol2bird/INSTALL.md

 # get a copy of hlhdf and configure:
 # we need to point the --with-hdf5 flag of the configure script
 # to the location of the hdf5 headers and binaries
-# On Mac OSX find out where the headers and library live on your system with mdfind
+# On Mac OSX find out where the headers and library live on your system
-mdfind -name hdf5.h
-mdfind -name libhdf5.a
-# for OSX 10.10.5 using Macports the locations are /opt/local/include/,/opt/local/lib/
+# for OSX 10.10.5 using Macports the locations are typically /opt/local/include/,/opt/local/lib/
 # for Ubuntu 18.04 the locations are /usr/include/hdf5/serial,/usr/lib/x86_64-linux-gnu/hdf5/serial
-# configure hlhdf (here using --with-hdf5 flag for Ubuntu 18.04)
 # clone the repo from github
 git clone git://github.com/adokter/hlhdf.git
 # enter the hlhdf directory
 cd hlhdf
-# configure hlhdf, using the correct --with-hdf5 flag:
+# configure hlhdf, using the correct --with-hdf5 flag (here for Ubuntu 18.04)
 ./configure --prefix=${RADAR_ROOT_DIR}/opt/hlhdf \
 	--with-hdf5=/usr/include/hdf5/serial,/usr/lib/x86_64-linux-gnu/hdf5/serial